luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 The main feature of a :code:`StateLink` is that there can be only one :code:`StateLink` for each referant in position 0 (Zero) of the :code:`StateLink`'s outbound set.
 So, referring back to our example, "Fido the Dog's weight in kg" can only have one :code:`StateLink` that points to it as the link's first referenced atom.
 In plain English, "Fido the Dog's weight in kg" can only be one thing at a time.
 His weight can't simultaneously be 12.5kg and 15kg.
-Setting it to 15kg will update the :code:`StateLink` atom that's already there, rather than creating a new atom.
+Setting it to 15kg will update the :code:`StateLink` atom that's already there, rather than creating a new :code:`StateLink` atom.

 The documentation for :code:`StateLink` is here: `<https://wiki.opencog.org/w/StateLink>`_.